JasonBock/BenchmarkInvestigations/README.md

 This is a test to see the cost in using `dynamic` for property usage.

+## `FibonacciApproaches`

+This is a test to see the differences in calculating the n-th number in the Fibonacci sequence.

 ## `ListsAndCapacity`

 This is a test to see what happens when the capacity is set when a `List<>` is created.

+## `QueryStrategies`

+This tests different ways to order conditional statements.

 ## `RunOverflowingCode`

 This is a test to see what `checked` does to performance.

+## `SummationApproaches`

+This tests different ways to get the sum of all the elements in a list.